 Monitor the effectiveness of Conning’s controls and validation procedures and recommend changes to the GOES (E/A) Subgroup as necessary.

-Develop and maintain a process to efficiently produce and review scenario statistics (independent from Conning) to evaluate whether scenarios are acceptable before providing them to End Users.
+Develop and maintain a process to efficiently produce and review scenario statistics (independent from Conning) for each monthly scenario release to evaluate whether scenarios are acceptable before providing them to Model Users.

 GOES Vendor (Conning)